imlsr/NotRandom/README.md

 # NotRandom
-A game where you try to guess a number other than a random number generated (unfinished)
+A Web game built from HTML,CSS and jquery (unfinished)